Baby bottle: Materials

 Polyethersulfone plastic (PES) does not contain BPA but does include Bisphenol S (BPS).
 An assessment of a variety of different baby bottles in use in 2016, reported 4 bottles to be of "high concern", 14 bottles to be of "concern"; and only 6 bottles to be of "no concern" These of "no concern" included two polyamide (PA) and two polyethersulfone (PES) bottles, a stainless steel bottle, and one of the 17 polypropylene (PP) bottles tested.

 Phthalates, found in polyvinyl chloride (PVC), are another area of concern.
 Referred to as "everywhere chemicals" because they are so common, phthalates make plastic more flexible, and have been used in pacifiers and nipples or teats for bottles.
 Phthalates have been banned from use in feeding bottles in the EU.
-In the USA, there have been repeated calls for the removal of phthalates by the U.S. Consumer Product Safety Commission (CPSC) and others.
+In the US, there have been repeated calls for the removal of phthalates by the U.S. Consumer Product Safety Commission (CPSC) and others.
 Their use in children's toys and products was somewhat restricted by the Consumer Product Safety Improvement Act of 2008.
 Plastics labeled #3 may leach phthalates.
 Latex rubber nipples may contain phthalates, so silicone nipples may be recommended instead.
 Packaging may indicate whether a product is "BPA-free" or "phthalate-free".

 Plastics may degrade over time in other ways, There are concerns that small beads of plastic may be released into fluids from some types of plastic bottles.
 In 2020 researchers reported that infant feeding bottles made out of polypropylene caused microplastics exposure to infants ranging from 14,600 to 4,550,000 particles per capita per day in 48 regions with contemporary preparation procedures.
 Microplastics release is higher with warmer liquids and similar with other polypropylene products such as lunchboxes.
 In 2022, the first study to examine the presence of plastic polymers in human blood found plastics of multiple types in the blood samples of 17 out of 22 healthy adults tested (nearly 80%).
 Medical experts have suggested reducing exposure to microplastics by not shaking plastic bottles or exposing them to high temperatures.
 Some recommend using alternative materials such as glass, silicone, or stainless steel.